deadlydog/Template.NewGitRepo/docs/ArchitectureDecisionRecords/ArchitectureDecisionRecords.md

-# Architecture Decision Record (ADR)
+# Architecture Decision Records (ADR)

 Here is where we log decisions we make about the architecture of the project.
-Each decision will have it's own dedicated ADR file.
+Each decision will have it's own dedicated ADR file in this directory.

 See the [Architecture Decision Record](https://github.com/joelparkerhenderson/architecture-decision-record) for more details of what an ADR is and common formats for it.